Why buy a Samsung Galaxy S8?

 Which providers offer Samsung Galaxy S8 deals?

-- EE – EE pay monthly mobile deals come with free Apple Music for six months and many also come with free BT Sport for at least three months.
+- EE – EE pay monthly mobile deals come with up to three free ‘Smart Benefits’; you can choose from Apple Music, Apple TV, Apple Arcade and more.
 EE has the UK’s biggest and best 4G network, covering 99% of the population.

 - iD Mobile – iD Mobile plans come with data rollover, which automatically keeps unused data at the end of the month and adds it to next month’s allowance.
-Plans also feature bill capping and inclusive European roaming.
+Plans also feature bill capping and EU-inclusive roaming, within a few non-EU destinations as well.

 - O2 – O2 gives you the option of choosing your contract length, upfront cost and monthly price so you can strike the best balance for you.
 You don’t get these options if you go through a reseller, which you might have to if you want an S8, but you do still get membership to O2 Priority.

-- Three – All pay monthly plans on Three include access to Wuntu, the provider’s rewards and offers app.
-Some plans also include Go Binge, which gives you unlimited data for streaming on apps like Netflix and Apple Music, and for Snapchat.
+- Three – All pay monthly plans on Three include access to Three+, the provider’s rewards and offers app.
+All SIM-only and monthly phone plans include unlimited data, meaning no speed limits, no data caps, and endless streaming, browsing, and sharing in the UK.

-- Virgin Mobile – There’s no upfront fees if you go directly to Virgin mobile but at the time of writing those are the only ones you’ll get for S8, via a reseller.
-Virgin plans come with unlimited data for messaging on Twitter, Facebook Messenger and WhatsApp.
+- Virgin Mobile – There are no upfront fees if you go directly to Virgin mobile, but at the time of writing you won’t be able to get the S8 directly with Virgin, and will have to go through a reseller.
+Virgin plans data-rollover and unlimited data for messaging on WhatsApp, Twitter and Facebook.

 Refurbished Samsung Galaxy S8 phones